ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Divyajot/log.md

 ## Friday June 7 2024

+### Cycle review
+On Wednesday's meeting we spent a large amount of time reviewing the UI design on Figma making sure we are all on the same page about everything.
+After that the main goals until Friday are to get the Nextjs framework, docker, and drone CI all set up.
+As well as that we need the design video finished by the end of Friday.
+My main tasks are to finish the design video and make sure it is submitted.

 ### Current Tasks (Complete by the end of the day)
   * Video presentation template is created